Ohkay Owingeh, New Mexico

-Ohkay Owingeh (Note: /ˈoʊkeɪ oʊˈwɪŋɡeɪ/ OH-kay-_-oh-WING-gay) (Ohkay Ówîngeh, /tew/), known by its Spanish name as San Juan Pueblo from 1598 to 2005, is a pueblo in Rio Arriba County, New Mexico.
+Ohkay Owingeh (Note: /ˈoʊkeɪ oʊˈwɪŋɡeɪ/ OH-kay-_-oh-WING-gay) (Ohkay Ówîngeh, /tew/), known by its Spanish name as San Juan de los Caballeros, or informally as San Juan Pueblo, a name with official status from 1598 to 2005, is a Tewa pueblo in Rio Arriba County, New Mexico.
 For statistical purposes, the United States Census Bureau has defined that community as a census-designated place (CDP).
 Ohkay Owingeh is also the federally recognized tribe of Pueblo people inhabiting the town.

 Name

-Ohkay Owingeh was previously known as San Juan Pueblo until returning to its pre-Spanish name in November 2005.
+Ohkay Owingeh was known for centuries as San Juan Pueblo, as it was named by Spanish colonists.
+In November 2005, the people returned to their original name.
 The Tewa name of the pueblo means "place of the Strong People".

-Ohkay Owingeh has the ZIP code 87566 and the U.S. Postal Service prefers that name for addressing mail, but accepts the alternative name San Juan Pueblo.
+Ohkay Owingeh has the ZIP code 87566.
+The U.S. Postal Service prefers that name for addressing mail, but accepts the alternative name San Juan Pueblo.

 The community was also formally known as the San Juan Indian Reservation.